 Bipolar disorder can cause both severe depression and hyperactivity, which can be hard to live with.
 Allison Sikorsky, PMHNP, of At Your Service Psychiatry, specializes in treating patients who have bipolar II disorder, which causes mild mood swings, depression, and anxiety at the same time.
 Allison uses telepsychiatry to provide therapy so you can talk to her online using a video link.
 At Your Service Psychiatry has its base in Bloomingdale, Illinois, but Allison has licenses to provide telepsychiatry services in 20 states nationwide.
-Find out more by calling the office or booking online today.
+To see available appointments and schedule, click the button below today.

 Bipolar disorder is a condition that affects your mood, energy levels, and everyday cognitive functioning.
 There are three types of bipolar disorder:

 All bipolar disorders cause mood swings.
 These can be extreme, so some days you can barely rise from your bed, whereas on others, you have limitless energy and enthusiasm.

 Most people who have bipolar disorder also have at least some days when they experience less extreme moods and can function normally.

 At her practice, Allison specializes in treating bipolar II disorder.